Program

 Federal ZEV Outlook : Zoiey Cobb, Director, On-Road Decarbonization and Electrification, Environmental Policy, Transport Canada

-Infrastructure Programming : Anna Vanderkamp, Director, Innovation Policy, Natural Resources Canada
+Federal ZEV Infrastructure Programs : Anna Vanderkamp, Director, Innovation Policy, Natural Resources Canada

 9:00 AM - 10:00 AM : Session 18 : Batteries (Research & Development)

-All-Solid-State Hybrid Electrolyte for Safe and Cost-Effective Metal-Ion Batteries : Lingzi Sang, Assistant Professor, Faculty of Science – Chemistry, University of Alberta
+Electrolytes for All-Solid-State Lithium and Sodium Batteries – Opportunities and Challenges toward Safer Energy Storage : Lingzi Sang, Assistant Professor, Faculty of Science – Chemistry, University of Alberta

 Seeing Inside Lithium-Ion Batteries Using In-Situ and Operando Techniques : Mike Fleischauer, Senior Research Officer, National Research Council of Canada